Sector Charts¶

 Authored Surface¶

-Dataface pie charts are authored with type: pie plus top-level channels such as theta and color.
-Use inner_radius for a donut appearance.
+Dataface sector charts are authored with type: pie or type: donut plus top-level channels such as theta and color, the top-level total/labels/conditional_formatting fields, and the typed style: object.
 Arbitrary Vega-Lite spec, mark, encoding, config, transform, params, and composition blocks are rejected on the authored surface.
-Use top-level Dataface fields and the typed style: object.